EBISPOT/PEGASUS/peg-standard/docs/peg-matrix/peg-matrix-example.md

 The tables below show **examples** of how PEG evidence matrix columns can be named and formatted.
 These examples are **not mandatory fields** — they are provided to demonstrate recommended naming patterns, data formats, and reporting styles.

-- Projects may define additional or alternative columns as long as they follow the general conventions.
+- Projects may define additional or alternative columns, we recommend following these general conventions.
 - **Metadata should provide comprehensive information to understand the data type, provenance, and scale used for each column.**

 import Tabs from '@theme/Tabs';